-Kambala provides a broad educational experience that challenges the intellectual, creative, reflective, emotional, physical, social and spiritual capacities of each individual.
+To develop the whole girl, Kambala provides a broad educational experience that challenges the intellectual, creative, reflective, emotional, physical, social and spiritual capacities of each girl.

 The Senior School caters to approximately 590 students in Years 7 to 12.
 Our focus is on developing a love of learning which will last a lifetime.

-The strength and quality of a Kambala education is not limited to the public successes of our talented students.
+The strength and quality of a Kambala education is not limited to the public successes of our students.
 All girls at Kambala are important and are encouraged to participate and do their best.
-While the pursuit of excellence is important, the School encourages students to believe in the principle that ‘you have succeeded if you have achieved your personal best’.
+While the pursuit of excellence is important, Kambala focuses on developing the whole girl where academic, creative, sporting and personal achievements are celebrated.

-Some of the initiatives that foster strong relationships between girls and connectedness to our community include:
+Some of the initiatives that encourage strong relationships between girls and a sense of belonging:

 Student Representative Council